 If your thumb is anything but green, join the club.
-Watering indoor plants, as easy as that might sound, just isn't one of my strengths.
-I forget to water them, and then when I do remember, I overwater to compensate.
-Fortunately, there's an easier, more reliable way to water your plants.
-These self-watering planters provide a constant supply of moisture, and they're so simple to make with used plastic soda bottles.
+Watering indoor plants, as easy as that might sound, isn't everybody's strength.
+Whether you forget to water them or overwater to compensate, there's an easy DIY solution that will help you water your plants reliably.
+DIY self-watering planters provide a constant supply of moisture, and they're so simple to make with used plastic soda bottles.
 Your plants will definitely thank you.

 Things You'll Need